mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 }
 ```

-To merge all the rows, use the [MergeAll](http://repodb.net/operation/mergeall) method instead.
+To merge all the rows, use the [MergeAll](http://repodb.net/operation/mergeall) method.

 ```csharp
 var people = GetPeople(100);